Combination

 Now, having stated that larger units don't normally add to performance there are a couple of benefits.
 First, the original units may have worn seals around the shaft and be the source of vacuum leaks which affect idle.
 Also, the 70 mm units match up well with those intercoolers that offer 3" outlets.

-I believe that Steve Monroe also does the conversions to 62 mm and he may be contacted HERE.
+Steve Monroe also does the conversions of stock units to 62 mm and he may be contacted HERE.
 Might even be a better bang for the buck.
 Drop him a line and find out.

 One of the beauties of a good turbo street car is that it drives very well when not under boost and has good low in torque in normal driving, and is almost seamless in the transition from no boost to wide open throttle/full boost.
 Much of this is due to the ability to use a mild cam that is good for low rpm street driving with nice bottom end acceleration and then use the turbo to stuff more air thru the system than normal.